 - Three serious traffic violations in separate incidents during any three-year period: 120-day disqualification.

-If the driver is convicted of two or more serious traffic violations while operating a vehicle other than a CMV, he or she becomes disqualified only if there is a revocation or suspension of driving privileges.
+If the truck driver is convicted of two or more serious traffic violations while operating a vehicle other than a commercial motor vehicle, he or she becomes disqualified only if there is a revocation or suspension of driving privileges.

 Impact of Out-of-Service Violations